 Industry observers said the new requirement that all aviation industry personnel receive security clearance is an important measure.

 Li Wei, an expert on anti-terrorism studies at the China Institutes of Contemporary International Relations, said that eliminating human factors is the priority of all counterterrorism measures.

-Aviation Workers May Face Security Checks and Fight Potential Terrorists - Breaking News, Update Time: Wed, September 28, 2016 13:24:16 GMT.
-Now you've finished reviewing this news story about Aviation Workers, Security Check, Aviation Employees, Terrorists, Extremism, Aviation Authority, Airport, Airlines, Anti-Terrorism, Chinese Language and Napoleon Hill.
+Aviation Workers May Face Security Checks and Fight Potential Terrorists - Breaking News, Update Time: Wed, July 20, 2022 01:25:14 GMT.
+Now you've finished reviewing this news story about Aviation Workers, Security Check, Aviation Employees, Terrorists, Extremism, Aviation Authority, Airport, Airlines, Anti-Terrorism, Donate Money and Heaven.
 How do you like it?
 What do you think?
 Talk about this story, tell or refute something at the Forum Board

-The above post is published in the category of Breaking News, the section of Free Live Streaming, from the News channel - Live Highlights Center.
+The above post is published in the category of Breaking News, the section of China Hunan Province, from the News channel - Live Highlights Center.
 For more interesting stories, please do not hesitate to visit Mini Daily.
-Sure, this is an amazing inside story about Website, Fate Quotes and Internet Safety, isn't it?
+Sure, this is an amazing inside story about Aviation Workers, Famous Products and Chinese Language, isn't it?
 Note: Materials may be edited for content and length.

 Cite This Page: